aspyatkin/personal-website/_posts/2018-03-28-volgactf-2018-quals-key-metrics-part-1.md

 <br>

 ## Task hit distribution
-A task hit is a submit of a correct answer.
 411 teams succeeded in solving tasks.
 171 solved only one task, and 2 performed exceptionally well with 16 and 17 solved tasks accordingly.

 <canvas id="chart_hit_distribution" width="400" height="300"></canvas>